-Pre-Menstrual Pimples: Why Do You Break Out Before Your Period?
+Hormonal Acne: Why You Break Out Before Your Period

-Cramps, bloating, PMS…without a doubt, periods are bad enough without adding blemishes to the mix.
-But, unfortunately for some of us, cyclical breakouts can occur during that time of the month…almost like clockwork.
-If you’re one of the many women who finds themselves asking, “Why do I break out before my period?”
-Read on to learn about the most likely culprit —cough, cough…hormones — and what you can do about the pre-period and hormonal pimples!
+Between cramps, bloating and PMS, there’s no doubt that periods can be tough.
+For some of us, we experience cyclical breakouts that can occur just a couple of days before that time of the month — almost like clockwork.
+If you’re one of the many women who finds themselves asking, “Why do I break out before my period?” you’ll want to keep reading.
+Ahead, learn about the most likely culprit — hormones — and what you can do about the pre-period and hormonal acne.

 How Hormones Affect Skin

 Just like breakouts that can appear during puberty and pregnancy, premenstrual breakouts are often due to hormonal changes and fluctuations.
 Prior to your period you experience an increase in androgens — male sex hormones that are in both males and females — and a decrease in female sex hormones.
 This fluctuation during your time of the month can lead to hormonal acne flare-ups by overstimulating the sebaceous (or oil) glands and, according to the American Academy of Dermatology, “altering the development of skin cells that line the hair follicles in the skin.”